Home Affordability Calculator

 💡 Never purchased a home?
 Check out our First-Time Home Buyer Guide to help you through the process.

-Mortgages insured by the Federal Housing Administration are issued by private lenders like banks, credit unions, and mortgage companies that offer them, which weigh an applicant’s credit score (sometimes as low as 500) and two ratios:
+Mortgages insured by the Federal Housing Administration are issued by private lenders like banks, credit unions, and mortgage companies that offer them, which factor an applicant’s credit score (sometimes as low as 500) and two ratios into an offer of an FHA loan:

 • DTI ratio.
 Up to 50%, if the credit score is at least 580 and other qualifications are in place.